wkd48632/How-Combinatorial-Hangul-Is-Constructed/README.md

 Hangul is Korean character.

 ## What is Combinatorial Hangul?
-Combining sub-glyphs to render Hangul looks better.
+Sub-glyph combining method to render Hangul looks better.

 ## Construction of Hangul